mevert/react-and-expressjs/README.md

-# Express API and React frontend
+# Express.js API and React frontend
 This example project presents a way to use Express.js and React.

 ## Technologies and useful librarires ##